Pallet Show with Daniel Pryde-Jarman (UK) Artist / Curator

 The shows will appear provisional, in transit, and under construction, in flux.
 The project is inspired by the forms and legacy of minimalist sculpture, including the furniture sculptures of Donald Judd, ‘simulated readymades’ of Fischli and Weiss, and Seth Siegelaub’s curatorial projects.

-PALLET SHOW DETAILS
+PALLET DETAILS

 Handmade in 18mm birch plywood, the pallets are configured in an equally-spaced configurations.
 Each pallet follows the standard Euro-pallet dimensions, providing an exhibition platform measuring 120 x 80cm, with no height limitation for